IT-VBFK/AwesomeAssertions/docs/_pages/upgradingtov6.md

 ## Enums

-In Fluent Assertions v5 enums were handled by the `ObjectAssertions` class, which is what you have in hand when invoking `Should()` on any type not handled by a specialized overload of `Should()`.
+In Awesome Assertions v5 enums were handled by the `ObjectAssertions` class, which is what you have in hand when invoking `Should()` on any type not handled by a specialized overload of `Should()`.
 `ObjectAssertions` derives from `ReferenceTypeAssertions`, so all these assertions were available when asserting on an enum.

 * `[Not]Be(object)`